 We may ask you for further information to allow us to better understand your concerns.
 Once we have completed our investigation we will tell you our findings and, if appropriate, how we will put things right.

 If we are unable to send a final response to your complaint within four weeks we will write to you or telephone you explaining why we have not yet resolved the complaint and indicating when we will contact you further.
 If your complaint is particularly complicated, we will keep you informed of the progress of our investigations.

 If we are unable to provide a final response within eight weeks, we will confirm this in writing and provide a timescale within which you can expect a final response.
 If, at this time, you are dissatisfied with the delay, you may refer your complaint to the Complaints Gateway or the Financial Ombudsman Service.

 All complaints can be sent to the following address:

 If you are not satisfied with our final response

-Our Insolvency Practitioners (IPs) are personally licensed by one of several different authorising bodies.
-Laura Prescott is authorised to act as an insolvency practitioner by the Insolvency Practitioners Association (IPA) who can be contacted at Head of Regulation, Valiant House, 4-10 Heneage Lane, London EC3A 5DQ.
+Our Insolvency Practitioners are authorised by the Insolvency Practitioners Association (IPA) who can be contacted at Head of Regulation, Valiant House, 4-10 Heneage Lane, London EC3A 5DQ.

 A You can refer your complaint to the IPs authorising body at any time or if you remain unhappy following our response.
 You can do this by completing the online complaints form available at www.gov.uk/complain-about-insolvency-practitioner which can be sent by email or by post to the Complaints Gateway.
 Alternatively, you can call the Insolvency Service Enquiry Line on 0300 678 0015, who will take you through the questions on the form over the phone.